 In the same way, to a large extent what you do during your time of marriage trial separation will determine whether or not there is a future for you as a married couple.
 Unlike the work situation, however, there are two parties involved and a successful outcome is possible only when both are willing to put in the necessary effort to mend their marriage.
 All the love, longing and long suffering in the world will not be enough to save a marriage if it is only one-sided.
 In this sense, a trial separation can be an important time of seeing clearly whether one or both parties are still motivated to save their marriage.

 With regard to motivation, if both spouses are not equally motivated to spend time in reflection and work on resolving their issues, then it is not worth bothering with a trial separation.

 Some spouses see a time of trial separation as an opportunity to start other romantic relationships and to enjoy their “freedom”.
 This is counterproductive and defeats the purpose of working on your existing marriage with a view to restoration and healing.
 If that is what you want to do you might as well file for divorce immediately without bothering to have a trial separation.

 Another indication of whether someone is serious about restoring their marriage is if they continue to blame their spouse for the problems in the marriage.
-Only when both partners are able to acknowledge their own faults and weaknesses, recognising that each one has contributed to the breakdown, then there is some hope of reconciliation.
-If there is no acknowledgement of wrongdoing by one party, then a trial separation is probably going to be a waste of time.
+Only when both partners are able to acknowledge their own faults and weaknesses, recognizing that each one has contributed to the breakdown, then there is some hope of reconciliation.
+If there is no acknowledgment of wrongdoing by one party, then a trial separation is probably going to be a waste of time.

 3. Don’t try and work it out alone